 - Lost wages or decrease in earning potential

-- Loss of financial support (following victim death)
+- Loss of financial support (in the case of a victim’s death)

 - Pain and suffering, mental anguish, physical impairment, loss of enjoyment of life